Click here to book an appointment online

 In suspicious cases SAH vets will recommend:

-– The owner/s should be advised to seek medical advice.
+The owner/s will be advised to seek medical advice.

 We may ask pet owners to obtain screening samples from your dog before we vaccinate against leptospirosis, on behalf of a University of Sydney study into the prevalence of this disease.
 These blood and urine samples would be collected before the dog’s initial vaccination (only in dogs never vaccinated against leptospirosis before).

-- If the booster is delayed more than 6 weeks the course will need to restart
+If the booster is delayed they may be required to restart

-- For more information contact one of our staff at your nearest Sydney Animal Hospital.
+For more information contact your nearest Sydney Animal Hospital.

 We have seen multiple cases of Leptospirosis in dogs, including during this year.